On this page

 Review supplier payment terms regularly to help you manage cash flow.
 When discussing payment terms with suppliers, consider asking them to:

-- allow you to pay quarterly (companies such as water and power utilities)
+- allow you to pay quarterly – for example, companies such as water and power utilities

 - start the payment term from complete delivery and not part delivery.